Reaction Time Test

 - Why is my reaction time higher than I expected?

-- The number includes your hardware: display latency, input lag, and the browser all add a few milliseconds on top of your actual reflexes.
+- The number is not pure reflex.
+Your monitor's latency, the mouse or trackpad input lag, and the browser itself each add a few milliseconds on top of how fast you actually react.

-- Does the wait time before green vary?
+- Does the wait before green change every round?

-- Yes, on purpose.
-The delay is randomized between one and four seconds so you can't anticipate the green and have to react genuinely.
+- Yes, by design.
+The delay is randomized between one and four seconds so you can't time the green and have to react to it for real.

 - Why does it say 'too soon'?

 - You clicked while the zone was still red, before it turned green.
-That round doesn't count, so wait for green and try again.
+That attempt is thrown out, so wait for green and run the round again.

 - Is this reaction time test free?

 - Yes.
-It runs entirely in your browser, needs no installation, and stores nothing.
+It runs entirely in your browser, needs no installation or account, and stores nothing.

 Related tests

-Test how many clicks per second you can hit in the browser.
-Click as fast as you can over a timed window and see your CPS, total clicks and best score.
+Test your click speed in the browser.
+Click as fast as you can over a timed window and see your clicks per second, total clicks, and best score.

-Test every key on your keyboard in the browser.
-Press keys to see them light up live and check for dead keys, stuck keys, rollover and ghosting.
+Test every key on your keyboard online.
+Press each key to see it light up live and catch dead keys, stuck keys, ghosting, and rollover limits, no install.

 Test your mouse buttons, scroll wheel, and detect double-click failures in your browser.
 Free, no installation, and instant results every time.